ImNotMee/ChronoJS/README.md

 # Getting started:

-To initalize the calendar module:
+To initialize the calendar module:

 ```
     const cMonth = 7; // 7 = August